WorldHealthOrganization/open-source-communication-channel/guidance/getting_started.md

-# Getting Started with Open Source at WHO
+# Getting Started with Open Source

-This document provides some quick pointers on what you need to know as you plan to open source your work or use open source technologies.
+This document provides some quick pointers on what you need to know as you plan to open source your work or use open source components in your work.

 ## 🤔 What is Open Source?